 You can expect game servers located in the same city as you to have latency values of under 5ms.
 Remember that ms refers to milliseconds, so 5ms would be equal to 0.005 seconds.
 That’s virtually instantaneous.

-Unfortunately there isn’t a dedicated a game server in every city in the world and the time taken for your byte of game data to travel overseas can be much much longer.
+Unfortunately there isn’t a dedicated a game server in every city in the world.
+The time taken for your byte of game data to travel overseas can be much much longer.

 And that doesn’t even include the various routers and number of routes the byte of data has to go through.
 When it comes to latency every split second counts.

-Even the location of the game server within a country can make a difference, especially if the country is large like the United States.
-For example, for gamers in Singapore, game servers on the US West Coast are physically closer than those on the East Coast, allowing some connections to shave off a bit of latency.
+Even the location of the game server within a country can make a difference.
+This is especially true for large countries like the United States.
+For example, for gamers in Singapore, game servers on the US West Coast are physically closer than the East Coast.
+This allows some connections to shave off a bit of latency.

 It’s no surprise that many gamers hope that their games have dedicated servers located closer to where they are.
-An “Oceanic” game server, such as one located in Australia, will likely provide better latency to Singapore gamers compared to a US-based server simply due to the shorter distance the data has to travel.
+An “Oceanic” game server, such as one located in Australia, will likely provide better latency to Singapore gamers.
+This is better than a US-based server simply due to the shorter distance the data has to travel.

 In the next part of our latency series, we’ll talk about simple ways we can check our latency and the various ways we might be able to improve our latency.